Naypyidaw: Administration

 The Naypyidaw Union Territory is administered at both the State/Region level, and as a municipality at the local level under two different governing bodies.
 Naypyidaw is one of three cities in the country to have municipal governance, the others being Yangon and Mandalay.

 Naypyidaw Council (NPTC) is the regional administrative body of the territory, and is under the direct supervision of the President of Myanmar.
 The council is appointed by the President, and must have no less than 5 and no more than 10 members and include both civilians and military personnel.
 The Chairperson becomes the ex-officio Mayor, and the Head of the General Administration Department (GAD) of the territory becomes the Secretary of the council.
-Matters under the jurisdiction of the Council include: general planning, coordination of internal security, nature conservation, emergency management, oversight of civil service organizations within the territory, and any other duties assigned to it by the constitution or law.
+Matters under the jurisdiction of the Council include: general planning, coordination of internal security, nature conservation, emergency management, oversight of civil service organisations within the territory, and any other duties assigned to it by the constitution or law.

 Naypyidaw Development Committee (NPTDC) is the local government body of the territory.
 The committee is appointed by the President, and must have at least 5 members, but no more than 9.
 The Chairperson of the Committee becomes the Mayor of Naypyidaw, the vice-chairman becomes the Vice-Mayor, and the Head of Office becomes the Joint Secretary of the committee.
 Because both laws make the chair of the Council and Committee the mayor, the same person holds both offices.
 Matters under the jurisdiction of the Committee include: urban planning, land-use planning, planning permission, traffic management, various public works (sewage treatment, water supply, sanitation, roads, bridges, drainage, etc.), and other local competencies.
 Unlike the NPTC which must request funding for its budget from the Union government, the committee is permitted to levy taxes to fund its work.

 The current mayor is Dr. Maung Maung Naing, appointed as the Chair of Naypyidaw Council on 2 February 2021.
 Dr. Myo Aung of the National League for Democracy party served as Mayor from his appointment on 1 April 2016, until his arrest on 1 February 2021, during the 2021 Myanmar coup d'état.

 Administrative divisions

 Naypyidaw Union Territory consists of 2 districts subdivided into 8 townships.
 Pyinmana, Lewe, and Tatkone townships were all formerly part of Yamethin District in Mandalay Region.
 Ottarathiri, Dekkhinathiri, Popphathiri, Zabuthiri, and Zeyathiri are all new townships under construction.
-Like the townships in the rest of the country, they are governed by a development affairs organization (DAO) which includes a Township Administrator appointed by the General Administration Department, and an elected Township Development Affairs Committee (TDAC).
+Like the townships in the rest of the country, they are governed by a development affairs organisation (DAO) which includes a Township Administrator appointed by the General Administration Department, and an elected Township Development Affairs Committee (TDAC).